-Consider referral to a nephrologist when there is uncertainty about the etiology of kidney disease, for difficult management issues (anemia, secondary hyperparathyroidism, significant increases in albuminuria in spite of good blood pressure control, metabolic bone disease, resistant hypertension, or electrolyte disturbances), or when there is advanced kidney disease (eGFR <30 mL/min/1.73 m2) requiring discussion of renal replacement therapy for ESRD (2).
-The threshold for referral may vary depending on the frequency with which a provider encounters patients with diabetes and kidney disease.
-Consultation with a nephrologist when stage 4 CKD develops (eGFR <30 mL/min/1.73 m2) has been found to reduce cost, improve quality of care, and delay dialysis (114).
-However, other specialists and providers should also educate their patients about the progressive nature of CKD, the kidney preservation benefits of proactive treatment of blood pressure and blood glucose, and the potential need for renal replacement therapy.
+Health care professionals should consider referral to a nephrologist if the patient has continuously rising UACR levels and/ or continuously declining eGFR, if there is uncertainty about the etiology of kidney disease, for difficult management issues (anemia, secondary hyperparathyroidism, significant increases in albuminuria in spite of good blood pressure management, metabolic bone disease, resistant hypertension, or electrolyte disturbances), or when there is advanced kidney disease (eGFR <30 mL/min/1.73 m) requiring discussion of renal replacement therapy for ESRD (2).
+The threshold for referral may vary depending on the frequency with which a health care professional encounters people with diabetes and kidney disease.
+Consultation with a nephrologist when stage 4 CKD develops $(eGFR < 30 \text{ mL/min/1.73 m}^2)$ has been found to reduce cost, improve quality of care, and delay dialysis (120).
+However, other specialists and health care professionals should also educate their patients about the progressive nature of CKD, the kidney preservation benefits of proactive treatment of blood pressure and blood glucose, and the potential need for renal replacement therapy.